Have you ever had an FSAVC with Royal Liver?

 Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Royal Liver; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
 Most consumers were informed by Royal Liver that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Royal Liver start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Royal Liver mis-sold FSAVC with various different Aspects:

 - Royal Liver may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Royal Liver may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Royal Liver may not have made their customers aware that they would be choosing the funds for the FSAVC.

-- Royal Liver may not have made their consumers aware about the chance of purchasing "Added Years".
+- Royal Liver may not have made their customers aware about the chance of purchasing "Added Years".

-- Royal Liver may not have made their customers aware that any fees & charges that their FSAVC incurred.
+- Royal Liver may not have made their consumers aware that any fees & charges that their FSAVC incurred.

 Have Royal Liver mis-sold you your FSAVC?